 You may want to use the following template of an Action Plan for each goal your agency sets for itself.
 The template is followed by an example of an Action Plan created for an agency whose owner wants to decrease account receivables.

 An Action Plan Template

 Goals:

 1

 2

-Responsible Person(s):
+Respor nsible Person(s):

 Action Steps Responsible Person/Group Beginning Date Ending Date

 1.

 2.

 3.

 4.

 5.

-Required Resources:
+Require ed Resources:

-Approved by:

 An Action Plan Example